 My son started playing Prodigy in 1st grade as a student in a public school.
 Everyone in his class had an account and they played Prodigy on their Chromebooks during school hours.

 After school, he could still log in as his player, or ahem, WIZARD, and choose “Home” to continue battling and playing Prodigy at home.
-At first, we weren’t sure about this extra screentime, but honestly, as a parent Prodigy has won me over.
+At first, we weren’t sure about this extra screen time, but as a parent, Prodigy has won me over.
 Read more below to find out why…

 So, tell me more about this educational game